kanlongy/NavRL/README.md

  - [Acknowledgement](#VI-Acknowledgement)

 ## NavRL Quick Demos in 3 Minutes
-We provide a pretrained model and easy-to-run Python scripts for a quick demo of the NavRL framework, as shown below:
+We provide a pretrained model and easy-to-run Python scripts for quick demos of the NavRL framework.

 <table>
   <tr>